The Voice Kids (Belgian TV series): Season 5 (2020)

 Season 5 of The Voice Kids premiered on 7 February 2020 but was interrupted for several months due to the COVID-19 pandemic in Belgium.
-All four coaches from the previous season returned, and the live shows commenced in August, with Gala Aliaj winning the season 5 finale on 11 September.
+All four coaches from the previous season returned, and the live shows commenced in August, with Gala Aliaj from Team Sean winning the season 5 finale on 11 September.

 Season 6 (2022)

 Season 6 of The Voice Kids premiered on 25 March 2022.
 Laura Tesoro and K3 returned as coaches, while Metejoor and Eurovision Song Contest 2019 winner Duncan Laurence replaced Gers Pardoel and Sean Dhondt, respectively.
 Karista Khan from Team Duncan won the season 6 finale in May.

+Season 7 (2023)

+Season 7 of The Voice Kids premiered on 15 September 2023.
+Laura Tesoro and Metejoor returned as coaches, while Coely and Pommelien Thijs replaced Duncan Laurence and K3, respectively.
+Sikudhani Wangui Mbugua from Team Pommelien won the season 7 finale on 24 November.